theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-07-01

+Here is text about one of the things that occurred today:

+Larry the nurse stopped me in the hall.
+My friend Lillemor is distraught, needs help.
+She is in the ambulance taking her husband Karl to the Hospital.
+I get a ride in our van.
+Here is what I wrote there:

+At Kaiser ER, in the waiting room listening to a woman wailing while another woman rubs her back.
+The woman has been bent over and crouching — not standing or kneeling — for half an hour.
+She does not talk or do anything other than wail.

+At last: The first woman is standing.
+Now the other woman took her ino ER.
+Now its a room full of people looking at their devices.

+Thank goodness I have my computer and can write.

+Karl has been diagnosed with stage 4 prostate cancer that has metastasized.
+He has a had a blast of radiation to his hip.

+He was brought to ER because he almost fell off the toilet being so light-headed.
+Also very low blood pressure.

+They've done x-rays and taken many blood samples.

+I've been to see him twice.
+He is happy to see me and smiles.

+Lillemor just came out.
+Karl is napping.
+Waiting for test results.
+I'd like to be there, but only one visitor at a time is allowed in the ER with the patient.
+By being there, I could help explain things to them later.
+We shall see.

+The results should tell whether he should stay or go hom How am I doing?
+Well, I'm inside one of my favorite aphorisms from living on England: "A change is as good as a rest".
+This is certainly a change from my daily life.

+And here I am with perhaps a couple of dozen people all simply getting older while sitting in a chair.

+Am I the only one alive here?
+Is there anybody else actually reflecting on things here?
+I guess it makes no difference.
+I am "living in the moment" and that is that counts for me.

+OK, brain: what to type out next?

+Everybody is wearing rubber soled shoes and jeans or jean-type pants.

+Hm.
+Should I be wearing a mask.
+I'm about 25 feet from an open door, so maybe I'm OK.
+There's no coffee here so that is very sad.
+And I even brought my mug but did not have time to fill it before evening.

+***

+After writing this, Lillemor and I returned to Heritage and had lunch.

+She returned to hospital later in the afternoon.
+This time Yvonne want with her.
+Karl returned around 8pm, weak but OK.

 ## 2025-06-30

 I would prefer conversation to discussion.
 To know about your life increases my understanding of you.